SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 Chapters 1 to 7 are related to these to roles.
 Chapter 8 is related to the consumer/processor role

-# Logon to the Monitoring Console of SAP Enterprise Threat Detection, public cloud
+# Logon to the Monitoring Console of SAP Enterprise Threat Detection, cloud edition

-Access the [*SAP Enterprise Threat Detection, public cloud* monitoring console](https://etd-cloud-workshop-partner-nten9gd6-monitoringapprouter.prod.monitoring.etd-cloud.cfapps.eu10-004.hana.ondemand.com/cp.portal/site?targetTenantId=9189d8d0-c3ea-4f11-a145-1a7d13e32c3d&origin=monitoring#Shell-home)
+Access the [*SAP Enterprise Threat Detection, cloud edition* monitoring console](https://etd-cloud-workshop-partner-nten9gd6-monitoringapprouter.prod.monitoring.etd-cloud.cfapps.eu10-004.hana.ondemand.com/cp.portal/site?targetTenantId=9189d8d0-c3ea-4f11-a145-1a7d13e32c3d&origin=monitoring#Shell-home)

 [IMPORTANT:]{.underline}